amrvac/amrvac/doc/methods.md

 using staggered grid for magnetic field, can preserve initial div B to round off errors.
 A simple non-upwinding version of ct is through averaging electric fields from neighbors **type_ct='average'**.
-It only works with HLL and HLLD Riemann flux schemes in the current implementation.
+It only works with HLL, HLLC, and HLLD Riemann flux schemes in the current implementation.
 It works in Cartesian and non-Cartesian coordinates with or without grid stretching.
 It works with finite non-zero resistivity.
 Initial conditions and boundary conditions for